Caetani: Caetani

 Caetani, princes of Teano and dukes of Sermoneta, founded by Giacobello Caetani, whose grandson, Guglielmo Caetani, was granted the duchy of Sermoneta by Pope Pius III in 1503, the marquisate of Cisterna being conferred on the family by Sixtus V in 1585.
 In 1642, Francesco, the 7th Duke of Sermoneta, acquired by marriage the county of Caserta, which was exchanged for the principality of Teano in 1750.
 The 19th century head of the house, Onorato Caetani, 14th Duke of Sermoneta, 4th Prince of Teano, Duke of San Marco, Marquis of Cisterna, etc. (1842 - 1917), was a senator of the kingdom of Italy, and was minister for foreign affairs for a short time.
 His son Gelasio Caetani rose to fame during the First World War as a military mining engineer.

 The last agnate (male member) of the family was the noted composer, Don Roffredo Caetani, 17th Duke of Sermoneta and 8th Prince of Teano (1871–1961); his wife, Marguerite Chapin, founded and edited the literary journal Botteghe Oscure.
 His niece Topazia (1921–1990) married the composer and conductor Igor Markevitch (1912–1983) and was the mother of the conductor Oleg Caetani (b.
 1956), who perpetuates his mother's surname as an enate, a uterine member, of the Italian noble family.

-Caetani d'Aragona (or Gaetani dell'Aquila d'Aragona)
+Caetani d'Aragona (or Gaetani dell'Aquila d'Aragona) and Bourbon del Caetani

 Caetani d'Aragona, Princes of Piedimonte, and Dukes of Laurenzana, founded by Onorato II Caetani, Count of Fondi, Alife and Morcone, Lord of Piedimonte and Gioia, in 1454.
 The additional surname of Aragona was assumed in 1466.
 The duchy of Laurenzana, in the kingdom of Naples, was acquired by Alfonso Gaetani by his marriage in 1606 with Giulia di Ruggiero, Duchess of Laurenzana.
 The lordship of Piedimonte was raised to a principality in 1715.

+According to family records and genealogical tradition, Lelia de Bourbon del Monte Caetani Sforza was married to a noble portuguese, Luís Virgílio Gomes Martinho Bragança and was a grandaunt of Princess Lelia Caetani (1913–1977).
+Her family line continued through descendants of Luso-Italian heritage who today reside in Brazil, preserving a historical connection between the Brazilian and Italian branches of the family.
+The family is currently represented by Don Carlos Egerton Braganza de Bourbon del Caetani Sforza (b.1993), Duca di Sermoneta.

-The family is currently represented by Don Bonifacio Gaetani Dell'Aquilla D'Aragona, Duca di Laurenzana e Principe di Piedimonte (b.
-1950) whose heir is Conte Don Giovanni Gaetani dell’Aquila d’Aragona (* 1973) who married Ginevra Elkann (the sister of John Elkann, daughter of Alain Elkann, and granddaughter of Gianni Agnelli) in 2009.
+The family D'Aragona is currently represented by Don Bonifacio Gaetani Dell'Aquilla D'Aragona, Duca di Laurenzana e Principe di Piedimonte (b.
+1950), and whose heir is Conte Don Giovanni Gaetani dell’Aquila d’Aragona (* 1973) who married Ginevra Elkann (the sister of John Elkann, daughter of Alain Elkann, and granddaughter of Gianni Agnelli) in 2009.